jcasimir/planning_turing/planning/unit_1.markdown

 3. Lay a strong foundation with drills/exercises and lots of repetition
 4. Start the progression to higher-order skills

+At the end of the week everyone should have a solid understanding of ruby core types, as well as a good idea of the kinds of messages that can be sent to them.

 ## Plan

 ### Monday